aschauera/agent-academy/docs/operative/01-get-started/index.md

 1. Select the **Hiring Hub** Model-Driven App by selecting the checkmark in front of the row
 1. Select the **Play** button at the top

-    !!! warning
+    > [!WARNING]
-        You might be prompted to login again.
+    > You might be prompted to login again.
 Make sure to do that.
 After doing that, you should see the Hiring Hub app.

 1. Select **Job Roles** in the left navigation
 1. Select the **More** icon (three dots below each other) in the command bar